fscorrupt/awesome-stars/README.md

 ## Go

+- [wanjohiryan/qwantify](https://github.com/wanjohiryan/qwantify) - Play games, with your friends right from the browser.
+No installation needed.
 - [NebulaZer0/AniScraper](https://github.com/NebulaZer0/AniScraper) - API that scrapes anime torrent magnets from AnimeTosho.
 - [FiloSottile/age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [aetaric/checkrr](https://github.com/aetaric/checkrr) - Checkrr Scans your library files for corrupt media and replace the files via sonarr and radarr